TAC PEOPLE’S RIDE - 2025 ENTRIES NOW OPEN

 Where can I buy event merchandise?

-You can purchase TAC People’s Ride merchandise through the Santini Australia website.
+You can purchase TAC People’s Ride gear through the Santini Australia website, and Event Merchandise through BikeChain.

 Who owns the Cadel Evans Great Ocean Road Race?